Gas Patio Heaters

 Some models have decorative surrounds or tables surrounding the fire pit, often built using eye-catching materials such as concrete, terracotta or coloured glass.
 This makes them an attractive focal point at barbecues and outdoor get-togethers.

 Although fire pits are popular, the flames are usually open to the elements.
-This makes them slightly less safe than traditional gas patio heaters, which are fitted with safety guards and protective mesh to prevent accidental burns.
+This makes them slightly less safe than traditional patio gas heaters, which are fitted with safety guards, anti tilt switches and protective mesh to prevent accidental burns.

-Because the flames are exposed, fire pits are also unsuitable for use in high winds or in rainy weather, whereas gas patio heaters are specifically designed to withstand the elements.
+Because the flames are exposed, fire pits are also unsuitable for use in high winds or in rainy weather.
+Gas patio heaters are specifically designed to withstand the elements.

 Why choose gas garden heaters?

 Electric and gas heaters are both exceptionally effective ways to warm up your outdoor space.
-Advantages of using a gas garden heater in particular include:
+Advantages of using a gas garden heater include:

 Outdoor heating – no competing